davidjosearaujo/re-android-reversing/docs/Report.md

 In this package, we find a class that we have renamed '_ObjectProxy_.'
 This is one of the most interesting classes in _1.apk_.
 With it, one can simply pass a string to create objects (of type Application in this scenario) and interact with them, only using strings, without ever needing to explicitly create the object ourselves, hence the name 'proxy'.

-In this proxy, there three main methods and a fourth auxilary one, we renamed accordingly to their function.
+In this proxy, there three main methods and a fourth auxiliary one, we renamed accordingly to their function.
 1. initBuilder
 2. threadActiviySwap
 3. setContentProvider